-The IHSDM Web site, http://www.fhwa.dot.gov/research/tfhrc/projects/safety/comprehensive/ihsdm/ provides an overview of IHSDM capabilities, a library of the research underlying IHSDM, and information about training and technical support.
-The IHSDM Public Software Web site, http://www.ihsdm.org, is the site where you register for and download IHSDM software, and access information on IHSDM technical support.
+The IHSDM Web site, https://www.fhwa.dot.gov/research/tfhrc/projects/safety/comprehensive/ihsdm/ provides an overview of IHSDM capabilities, a library of the research underlying IHSDM, and information about training and technical support.
+The IHSDM Public Software Web site, http://www.ihsdm.org, is where you can register for and download IHSDM software, and access information on IHSDM technical support.

 Whom can I contact for additional information?